c4leab/100-days-of-code/log.md

 **Today's Progress:** Started color switcher project.
 Didn't get that far, was mostly trying to get the navigation bar to look good.

 **Link to work:** [Color Switcher](https://github.com/c4leab/100-days-of-code/blob/master/cs.html)

+### Day 3: March 13, 2022

+**Today's Progress:** Realized that I don't know how to use Javascript with HTML and CSS, so I started the FCC web dev course.
+Got about 60% into the HTML portion.
+Project was a cat picture site, purely HTML.

+**Link to work:** no work atm, doing FCC course